qdm12/My-Computing-course/06. Python and Excel/readme.md

     write_total_sales_EUR(worksheet, total_sales_EUR)
     workbook.save("transactions.xlsx") #overwrites the previous version
 ```
+- Finally add, commit and push those changes to Github (actually do it)

 ### PART 2 OF 3: Sorted list of the customers spending the most
 - Just comment out the three last lines of the main code of **excel.py**: